Web Series Review: Panchayat on Prime Video

 The story begins with the beginning of the ‘real’ life of a fresh college graduate, Abhishek Tripathi.
-Struggling with life choices, he finds himself stuck in a low paid government job as secretary of a panchayat office in a remote village of Uttar Pradesh namely, Phulera.
-Born and brought up in an urban set up, how will he ever adapt with the village life?
+Struggling with life choices, he finds himself stuck in a low-paid government job as secretary of a panchayat office in a remote village of Uttar Pradesh namely, Phulera.
+Born and brought up in an urban setup, how will he ever adapt to the village life?

-It might just seem as a single sited struggle of Abhishek, trying to adjust to his new surroundings, but in real it’s a multidimensional story that sites multiple issues.
-The initial displacement of the protagonist from a comfortable urban set up to entirely an outlandish environment of village, is what creates a string of events to follow.
-The way in which humour is woven, rather intricately within the fabric of the narrative, is genius.
-Every episode carries a theme, which runs beautifully in collaboration to the main story of the protagonist’s life and its adjustments.
+It might just seem like a single-sited struggle of Abhishek, trying to adjust to his new surroundings, but in reality, it’s a multidimensional story that sites multiple issues.
+The initial displacement of the protagonist from a comfortable urban setup to entirely an outlandish environment of the village is what creates a string of events to follow.
+The way in which humor is woven, rather intricately within the fabric of the narrative, is genius.
+Every episode carries a theme, which runs beautifully in collaboration with the main story of the protagonist’s life and its adjustments.

-Though it talks about various issues, the presentation of rural India as ‘real India’, is simply a promotion of the much-condemned stereotype of ‘what India truly is’.
+Though it talks about various issues, the presentation of rural India as ‘real India’, is simply a promotion of the much-condemned stereotype of ‘what India truly is.
 India is made from the richness of its diversity, not just in religions and languages but also in its variant degrees of modernization.
-The remote village is certainly the ‘real India’, but so are the cities with their vibrant cultures, a part of India’s ‘realness’.
-Other than this, the story picks up a lot of issues and does a flawless work in explaining them.
+The remote village is certainly the ‘real India’, but so are the cities with their vibrant cultures, a part of India’srealness’.
+Other than this, the story picks up a lot of issues and does flawless work in explaining them.